near/core-contracts/staking-pool/README.md

 During the initialization the contract checks validity of the input and initializes the contract.
 The contract shouldn't have locked balance during the initialization.
-All current balance is converted to shares and will be staked (after the next action).
+The current total balance is converted to shares and will be staked (after the next action).
 This balance can never be unstaked or withdrawn from the contract.
 It's used to maintain the minimum number of shares, as well as help pay for the potentially growing contract storage.

 ### Delegator accounts

-The contract maintains information per delegator in the persistent map keyed by the hash of the delegator account ID.
+The contract maintains account information per delegator associated with the hash of the delegator's account ID.

 The information contains:
 - Unstaked balance of the account.
-- Number of "Stake" shares.
+- Number of "stake" shares.
 - The minimum epoch height when the unstaked balance can be withdrawn.
+Initially zero.

 A delegator can do the following actions:

 #### Deposit

-When a delegator account first deposit funds to the contract, the internal account is created and credited with the attached amount of unstaked tokens.
+When a delegator account first deposits funds to the contract, the internal account is created and credited with the attached amount of unstaked tokens.

 #### Stake